SuperOkazaki/fusee-launcher/README.md

 # Usage

-1. `cd` to the directory that you want to keep the launcher
-2. Copy the URL of the repository and run `git clone [url]`
+1. Look at the top of this repository page
+2. Click the green button that says "Clone or download"
+3. Download ZIP
+4. Find where the ZIP downloaded and extract it
+5. In the folder that was extracted place your Fusée payloads in the `Payload` folder.
-3. Enter RCM mode on the Switch (this will not be covered here)
+4. Enter RCM mode on the Switch (this will not be covered here)
-4. While in RCM mode, connect the Switch to a USB port on the computer (using a hub will likely *not* work!)
+5. While in RCM mode, connect the Switch to a USB port on the computer (using a hub will likely *not* work!)
-5. Run one of the `.command` files by double-clicking on them.
+6. Run one of the `.command` files by double-clicking on them.
-6. If using `macOS launch.command`, the script will list the available payloads (make sure they're in the `Payloads` folder).
+7. If using `macOS launch.command`, the script will list the available payloads (make sure they're in the `Payloads` folder).
-7. Type the name of the payload, including the .bin
+8. Type the name of the payload, including the .bin

 # Credit